MichalOpoka/ecfr/cfr/title-17-Commodity-Securities-Exchanges/chapter-I-Commodity-Futures-Trading-Commission/part-162-Protection-Consumer-Information-Under-Fair-Credit-Reporting-Act/section-162.2.md

 (p) *Person.* The term “person” means any individual, partnership, corporation, trust, estate, cooperative, association, or other entity.

-(q) *Pre-existing business relationship.* The term “pre-existing business relationship” means a relationship between a person, or a person's licensed agent, and a consumer based on -
+(q) *Pre-existing business relationship.* The term “pre-existing business relationship” means a relationship between a person, or a person's licensed agent, and a consumer based on—

 (1) A financial contract between the person and the consumer which is in force on the date on which the consumer is sent a solicitation by this part;